cimitrasoftware/edir/README.md

 24. Search for a user object, choosing attributes of the user, for example, their phone number with the full phone number specified: 801-555-1212
 25. Wildcard Search for a user object, choosing partial attributes of the user, for example, search for their their phone number with: 801-555

+ **[ IMPORTING ACTIONS INTO CIMITRA THAT USE THE CIMITRA EDIRECTORY PRACTICE SCRIPT ]**
+ 1. Go to app.cimitra.com
+ 2. Login as Userid: import@cimitra.com | Password: 123
+ 3. Go to the NetIQ eDirectory Folder
+ 4. If you have already installed the Cimitra eDirectory Practice, skip importing the "INSTALL NETIQ EDIRECTORY PRACTICE"
+ 5. If you haven't done the install, then click in the "INSTALL NETIQ EDIRECTORY PRACTICE" Action
+ 6. Copy the
+"